History of William Shatner in Timeline

 In 2001, William Shatner married Elizabeth Anderson Martin.

-On June 28, 2002, William Shatner appeared with Brian Evans at the San Carlos Institute Theatre in Key West, Florida, and performed duets of "What Kind of Fool Am I" and "The Lady Is a Tramp".
-The concert was later released as an album.
+On June 28, 2002, William Shatner performed with Brian Evans at the San Carlos Institute Theatre in Key West, Florida, and they duetted on the songs "What Kind of Fool Am I" and "The Lady Is a Tramp".
+The concert was later released as the album Brian Evans Live with Special Guest: William Shatner.

-In November 2003, at 'The Great Bird of the Galaxy' convention in El Paso, Texas, William Shatner and James Doohan reconciled.
-They hugged, apologized, and expressed their love and admiration for each other.
+In November 2003, at 'The Great Bird of the Galaxy' convention in El Paso, Texas, William Shatner and James Doohan reconciled, hugged, and expressed their love and admiration for each other.

 2003: Brad Paisley Music Videos

-In 2003, William Shatner appeared in Brad Paisley's Celebrity and Online music videos.
+In 2003, Shatner appeared in Brad Paisley's Celebrity and Online music videos along with Little Jimmy Dickens, Jason Alexander and Trista Rehn.

-In August 2004, at the time of James Doohan's final convention appearance, it was reported that he had forgiven William Shatner, and the two actors had achieved a friendship.
+In August 2004, at the time of James Doohan's final convention appearance, it was reported that he had forgiven William Shatner, and they had achieved friendship after a long time.

 Loading Video...